Information-theoretic perspective on energy conservation in high harmonic generation

-where the amplitude of the initial driving field mode $\alpha$ is shifted by $\delta \alpha$ and the harmonic field modes $q$ are in coherent states with amplitude $\chi_q$ until the harmonic cut-off $q_c$.
-The coherent states are induced by the classical charge current of the laser driven electron, and the state of Eq.~\eqref{eq:state_wavepicture} is obtained from the solution of the Schrödinger equation under the assumption of moderate laser intensity in a coherent state $\ket{\alpha}$, and negligible depletion of the ground state~\cite{lewenstein2021generation, stammer2023quantum, cruz2024quantum, stammer2024entanglement}.
-Giving the output state in terms of coherent states, we essentially provide a wave-like picture for the light field, and due to the product state structure there are no correlations between the different modes.
-Therefore, fluctuations in the photon number of each mode are independent of the measurement in the remaining modes.
-In this context, it is important to note that from an energy conservation perspective the depletion of the driving field amplitude $\delta \alpha$ should be a function of the generated harmonic amplitudes $\delta \alpha( \{ \chi_q \} )$, where $\{ \chi_q \} = \{ \chi_2, \chi_3, ... , \chi_{q_c} \}$.
-In turn, and to be complete, these amplitudes $\chi_q$ are as well functions of the driving laser amplitude $\chi_q = \chi_q(\alpha)$.
-However, looking at the wave-picture description of HHG in Eq.~\eqref{eq:state_wavepicture} this dependence is neither explicitly given nor does the state include any correlations between the different field modes.
+However, looking at the description of HHG via Eq.~\eqref{eq:state_wavepicture}, this dependence is neither explicitly given nor does the state include any correlations between the different field modes.
 The photon numbers, and their fluctuations, of the harmonic field modes are independent of the reduced photon number in the driving field.
 This is in contrast to the intuition that the number of photons generated in the harmonic field modes are correlated to the missing photons in the driving IR field.
 Even in the semi-classical picture of HHG, in which a classical field drives the process, and thus not admitting the notion of a photon, such an energy conservation picture is frequently used~\cite{lewenstein1994theory}.
 For instance, the appearance of only odd harmonics ($q \bmod 2 = 0 $) is well explained by energy and parity conservation during the total exchange of photons between the modes, i.e. for the emission of a single photon of mode $q$ only an odd number of IR photons can be absorbed such that the total parity does not change~\cite{bertrand2011ultrahigh}.
 Similar arguments based on photon exchange and conservation of angular momentum and energy conservation is used to explain the structure of the HHG spectrum when driven by two-color fields~\cite{pisanty2014spin, fleischer2014spin}.
-All of these explanations, whether semi-classical or based on photon pictures, rely on energy conserving arguments.
-The number of generated harmonic photons $n_q$ is related to the number of absorbed photons $q n_q$, and the photon loss in the IR is given by $\Delta n_{IR} = \sum_q q n_q$.
-However, so far there is no consistent quantum optical description in terms of the quantum state of the field which takes into account energy conservation.
-We believe that the underlying difficulty inherently arise from the difference in wave-particle perspective, and that the different explanations are either given from a wave-like or particle-like picture.
-In the following, we will rigorously show how energy conservation for HHG can be included in the quantum optical setting.
-This is done by introducing the notion of the energy conserving subspace for the up-conversion process of HHG in which IR photons of energy $\omega$ are converted into harmonic photons of energy $\omega_q = q \omega$, with the natural consequence that the quantum state of the light field is entangled.
+However, so far there is no consistent quantum optical description in terms of the quantum state of the field which takes into account energy conservation on the exact photon number level.
+In the following, we solve this problem and rigorously show how energy conservation for HHG can be included in the quantum optical setting.
+This is done by introducing the concept of the \emph{energy conserving subspace} for the up-conversion process of HHG in which IR photons of energy $\omega$ are converted into harmonic photons of energy $\omega_q = q \omega$.
+The correlated photon absorption and emission process has the natural consequence that the quantum state of the light field is entangled, and shows non-classical photon statistics.